learn-co-curriculum/java-generics/README.md

 }
 ```

-Our `Map` interface take in a key/value pair of generic types too!
+Our `Map` interface takes in a key/value pair of generic types too!
 Let's look
 at the definition of a `HashMap` a little closer.

 ```java